-And on Saturday morning, the show and sale is held in the Ribeyre Center on Main Street.
+And on Saturday morning, the show and sale is held at a location in town.
 That’s when you look to see how the paintings you watched in progress actually came out.
 It’s a thrill to watch as the paint gets artfully applied, meet and chat with the artist, then purchase the finished product.
 The artists are allowed to display and sell not only works completed during the paintout in New Harmony, but also other works they have created, which means there is diverse subject matter — the familiar and the not so familiar.
 It is a great way to start, or add to, an art collection or just learn more about the process of creating these works.

 If you are an artist and love plein air painting, you must come to our lovely town.
 Those who experience New Harmony for the first time are easily recognizable with a look of wonder on their faces.
 And did I mention prize money?
 Full details are available on the website of the Indiana plein air painters.
 They work with the Hoosier Salon to make this event a reality.

 By Mary Beth Guard, Co-owner of Capers Emporium and the A.C.
 Thomas House B&B.